-In 2021, Canadian Minister of Foreign Affairs Mélanie Joly was instructed to develop an Indo-Pacific strategy intended to reposition Canada more decisively as a Pacific nation.
-The objective of this strategy is to strengthen Canada's pre-existing presence and cooperation in the Asia-Pacific through partnerships, economic ties, and development assistance (Prime Minister of Canada Justin Trudeau, 2021b).
-There could be many health dimensions to consider in these relationships.
+In 2021, Canadian Minister of Foreign Affairs Mélanie Joly was instructed to develop an Indo-Pacific strategy intended to reposition Canada more decisively as a Pacific nation, with objectives to strengthen Canada's pre-existing presence and cooperation in the Indo-Pacific through partnerships, economic ties, and development assistance (Prime Minister of Canada Justin Trudeau, 2021b).
+There could be many health dimensions to consider as these relationships develop and progress, for example, combining health and climate agendas through diplomatic efforts.

-Considerations for ongoing partnerships
+Considerations for Ongoing Partnerships

 Strategic collaborations and partnerships, as described above, have laid a foundation in which Canada can further expand relationships to advance a determined global health agenda.
-Interviews conducted with Canadian experts also suggest the potential for the development of mutually-beneficial partnerships with Caribbean nations and a more proactive engagement of La Francophonie, extending Canada's network for a Canadian global health strategy.
+Interviews conducted with Canadian experts also suggest the potential for the development of mutually beneficial partnerships with Caribbean nations and a more proactive engagement of La Francophonie, extending Canada's network for a Canadian global health strategy.
 Additionally, considering Canada's diverse population, with over 140 spoken languages (Statistics Canada, 2017a) and 250 reported ethnic origins (including different Indigenous groups) (Statistics Canada, 2017b), there remains untapped potential linkages and partnerships with other countries.

-SDG 17, which states "Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development", acknowledges that multi-stakeholder partnerships are vital mechanisms to achieving the sustainable development goals in all countries (United Nations, n.d.).
+SDG 17, which aims to "strengthen the means of implementation and revitalize the global partnership for sustainable development", acknowledges that multi-stakeholder partnerships are vital mechanisms to achieving the sustainable development goals in all countries (United Nations, n.d.).
 SDG 17 lists a target of enhancing North-South, South-South, and triangular cooperation.
 Canada's role in supporting this goal can include fostering additional equitable partnerships between Canada and countries of the Global South.
-This would enable Canada to move away from a traditional North-North partnership narrative, and if done equitably and in a manner which fosters solidarity, can demonstrate a commitment to decolonizing global health.
-The possibilities for creating meaningful partnerships are expansive; a Canadian global health strategy can help recognize and direct these actions in alignment with Canadian values and beliefs.
+This would enable Canada to move away from a traditional North-North partnership narrative and, if done equitably and in a manner which fosters solidarity, can demonstrate a commitment to decolonizing global health.
+The authors of this discussion paper recognize that the decolonizing global health language and movement has to-date largely been led by global practitioners in the Global North (Oti & Ncayiyana, 2021), and that further discourse is needed to clarify the aims and roles for future partnership (Affun-Adegbulu & Adegbulu, 2020; Khan et al., 2021)

+Finally, a coherent global health strategy could help connect and expand domestic partnerships and initiatives with global health researchers and practitioners.
+The possibilities for creating meaningful partnerships are expansive; a Canadian global health strategy can help recognize and direct these actions in alignment with Canadian values and beliefs both at home and abroad.